 In Finnish too, belonging to the Uralic language family:

 is here applied to the structure of language.

-2. The general hypothesis is that the same fundamental
+2. The general hypothesis is that the same fundamental patterns

-in Nature - more or less recognizable.
+- more or less recognizable.

 3. If the model in one or another form shows up to be valid

 code and biology, it would be natural if it also reappeared

 as a pattern on the superposed linguistic level.
 Natural both